What are mortgage interest rates and what are current interest rates?

 When trying to navigate a volatile mortgage market, it’s always best to seek expert advice.
 At Tembo, our award-winning team of mortgage brokers are experts in helping first-time buyers and remortgagers find the best deal for their situation, taking the current market into account.

-Interest rates accurate as of January 2024.
+*Based on 90% LTV, with a 35-year mortgage term.
+Interest rates are accurate as of October 2024.

 See what you could afford today